walmartlabs/concord-website/docs/getting-started/index.md

 to call workflow scenarios.
 Execution of the processes is managed in isolated environments for each flow in a cluster of so-called agents.

-The [Concord Console](#concord-console) is a web-based user interfacefor managing and monitoring the server.
+The [Concord Console](#concord-console) is a web-based user interface for managing and monitoring the server.

 [Concord Concepts](#concord-concepts) explains more about the components that are managed and executed by Concord: